-Military Service.
+Military service.
 If you are a veteran and are reemployed under the Uniformed Services Employment and Reemployment Rights Act of 1994, your qualified military service may be considered service with the Employer.
-If you think you may be affected by these rules, ask the Administrator for further details.
+If you may be affected by this law, ask the Administrator for further details.